Manifesto for Pop Culture Curation

 Photo credit: Ben Thornley @ Sitcom Soldiers

-The five principles for pop culture curation are:
+The manifesto for pop culture curation is:

 1 SEE AROUND THE CORNERS